Retrodad0001/EasyDbMigrator/README.md

         private async Task RunMigrations()
         {
+            //int the code u find some more advanced examples including setting up docker containers automatically in code

             //Make sure u use the correct naming in your scripts like:
             // 20210926_001_AddEquipmentTable.sql --> script are ordered by date and then per sequence number. in this case '001' is the sequence number
             //Make sure to set the BUILD-ACTION property of every migration sql script to EMBEDDED RESOURCE const string databaseame = "WorkoutIntegrationTests";

-            //Make sure that the 'Database =  xxxx;' param is excluded in the connectionstring const string connectionstring = "some fancy connectionstring without database param";
+            //Make sure that the 'Database =  xxxx;' param is excluded in the connection-string const string connectionstring = "some fancy connectionstring without database param";
             MigrationConfiguration config = new MigrationConfiguration(connectionString: connectionstring, databaseName: databaseName);